Bleuje/interactive-physarum/README.md

 I made a branch that uses less particles and has smaller simualtion canvas, for lighter computation: https://github.com/Bleuje/interactive-physarum/tree/light-compute

-[@frguthmann](https://github.com/frguthmann) is giving help on optimization (but only the easiest optimizations are done so far).
+[@frguthmann](https://github.com/frguthmann) is providing help on optimization (but only the easiest optimizations are done so far).